peterdri/ece-communications-labs/_ece350/lab4/FSK-eye-diagram-RTL.md

 > Check the bandwidth of the signal.
 You may need to adjust the filter parameters accordingly.
 The filter defaults to expecting a 25 kHz tone separation.

-In the waterfall plot, the FSK signal should be fairly strong as in the figure below.
+In the waterfall plot, the FSK signal will hopefully be fairly strong as in the figure below.

   ![eyediagram_CREST-waterfall.png]({{site.baseurl}}/_ece350/lab4/figures/eyediagram_CREST-waterfall.png)<br>
   __*Waterfall of FSK*__

-- Now go to the eye diagram and set the delay to 0.
+Now go to the eye diagram and set the delay to 0.
 It should look similar to the following figure.
-  - By setting the delay to 0, you have perfectly overlapped all 10 streams.
+By setting the delay to 0, you have perfectly overlapped all 10 streams.

   ![eyediagram_CREST-scope.png]({{site.baseurl}}/_ece350/lab4/figures/eyediagram_CREST-scope.png)<br>
   __*Demodulated FSK*__

-- Now change the delay until the eye diagram becomes clear.
+Now change the delay until the eye diagram becomes clear.
 It may help to increase the *RF Gain* parameter.

   ![eyediagram_CREST-eyediagram.png]({{site.baseurl}}/_ece350/lab4/figures/eyediagram_CREST-eyediagram.png)<br>
   __*Eye diagram of FSK signal*__